The-V8/pair-programming-sessions/README.md

 - each pair gets a challenge and a combined practice to adapt
 - after every session, we come together and share our outcomes
 - in the next session, driver/navigators are switched
-- one session of 30min per day for 3 days in 3 consecutive weeks (1st session with intro: total ~45min)
+- flexible sessions.
+We tested the format of having one session of 30min per week in 3 consecutive weeks (1st session with intro: total ~45min); but this can be adapted to your teams needs

 ## Additional Tools